Traditions of Catalonia

 Traditions of Catalonia are sets of traditions, values, customs, and festivities that belongs within the culture of Catalan people.
 While most are of ancient origin, certain traditions are of relatively recent introduction.
 There are also some that are common to the whole Catalan society, but others are relevant only to a particular location.
 Generally, locals welcome outsiders to share with them in their celebration.

 Festivals and celebrations

-The correfocs, in which "devils" play with fire close the onlookers, is one of the most striking of the Catalan festive events.
+The correfocs, in which "devils" play with fire close to the onlookers, is one of the most striking of the Catalan festive events.
 The devils are not considered the incarnation of evil; they are sprightly and festive characters, dancing to the sound of drums and the traditional gralla, while they set off their fireworks.

 Another tradition occurs during the spring festival day of Sant Jordi (St George's Day, 23 April), in which men give roses (mostly in a deep red color) to women, and women give a book to men as a present.
 That day is also known as "Dia del Llibre" (Book Day), coinciding with the anniversaries of the deaths of William Shakespeare, Miguel de Cervantes and Josep Pla.
 The streets are full of people gathering around book and flower stands.